semjerome/Jerome/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ##### GetCar.php
 When the user selects an incident from the list that is provided to them, this is one of the two php file that is going to get executed.
 This php file will retrieve any information about the car that the other driver was using during the incident.
-It will use the incident id as reference when searching the car information.
+It will use the incident id as reference when searching for the car's information.
 If there was no recorded information about the car that the other driver was using, it will then return an empty json object.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <?php